Projects

 Universidade Federal do Espírito Santo | 2010 - 2011

-I taught a course on graphic design for newspaper and magazines between 2010 and 2011, while I was a voluntary professor in the Department of Social Communication at Universidade Federal do Espírito Santo.
-In the first term Daniela Martins, professor of the Print Newspaper course at that time, and I led an initiative to create the first Primeira Mão digital edition for tablets.
+I taught a course on graphic design for newspapers and magazines between 2010 and 2011 as a volunteer professor in the Department of Social Communication at Universidade Federal do Espírito Santo.
+In the first term, Daniela Martins, professor of the Print Newspaper course at that time, and I led an initiative to create the first Primeira Mão digital edition for tablets.
 Primeira Mão is the course’s newspaper lab, printed since 1990.
-During 3 months the students worked in the print and digital edition at the same time.
-Their job was to write the stories as well as design the whole edition.
+During 3 months, the students worked on the print and digital editions simultaneously.
+Their job was to write the stories and design the entire edition.

-For the digital edition layout, we had to create two different version in order to take advantages of rotation features in tablets: portrait and landscape views.
-We used Adobe Indesign and the Digital Edition plugging in order to design the pages for both print and digital editions.
-At that time, the digital edition was available for beta test and only for iPad.
+For the digital edition layout, we had to create two different versions to take advantage of the rotation features on tablets: portrait and landscape views.
+We used Adobe InDesign and the Digital Edition plug-in to design the pages for both print and digital editions.
+At that time, the digital edition was available only for iPad in beta.

-The students got a chance to experiment different ways of storytelling using features available in Adobe’s tool: Video, sound, scrolling, slideshow, and connection to the Internet.
-We also collaborated with Daniela Zanetti, professor of Advertisement for New Media at the time, in order to put the work of her students in this edition.
+The students had a chance to experiment with different ways of storytelling using features available in Adobe’s tools: video, sound, scrolling, slideshows, and Internet connectivity.
+We also collaborated with Daniela Zanetti, Assistant Professor for New Media at the time, to include her students' work in this edition.
 They created five ads using the same tool.

-Unfortunately, by the end of the term, when the edition was almost finished, Adobe close the beta tool and we were not allowed to public launched Primeira Mão first digital edition.
-However, the students had the opportunity to works with this new tool and experiment different forms of storytelling in tablets.
+Unfortunately, by the end of the term, when the edition was almost finished, Adobe closed the beta tool, and we were not allowed to publicize Primeira Mão’s first digital edition.
+However, the students had the opportunity to work with this new tool and experiment with different forms of storytelling on tablets.

 Twitter Versus Mode